 After taking a long, hard look at all three systems, we're giving them all a thumbs up.
 We think both Nest and Ring deserve a place on our list of Best Self-Monitored Alarms.

 Right now, abode reigns supreme due to the number of integrations they offer, the variety of security sensors, and the fact that it’s an open platform not tied to Google (Nest) or Amazon (Ring).
 We would give Ring second place due to cost, and it’s bumped iSmartAlarm off of our list of recommended self-monitored security systems.
 Nest takes third, but we would still recommend it.
 It’s a beautiful system, easy to use, and thoughtfully designed.
 That said, Ring is improving quickly.
-Ring recently raised the bar on their camera integration and launched a bunch of sensors and accessories.
+Ring recently raised the bar on their camera integration (allowing cameras to record automatically when Ring Alarm detects and intruder) and launched a bunch of sensors and accessories.
 If it stays on its current path, it might just become the system to beat.